ArthurHeitmann/photon-reddit/README.md

 ## Backend

 An express server.
-Mostly only needed for making cross-origin request for a client that otherwise get CORS blocked (mostly some reddit api calls).
+Mostly only needed for making cross-origin request for a client that otherwise get CORS blocked (mostly some reddit api calls) and handling new version releases.

 node 12.x is not supported because ES6 `import {} from "lib"` are used instead of `require("lib")`.

 Also used for analytics purposes with MariaDB.
-Except for anonymized analytics data, no user data is stored.
+Except for minimal anonymized data, no user data is stored.

 ## Naming conventions